pablochacin/git-notes-app/v1/README.md

 3. Refresh the list of notes after inserting a note
 4. Display the full list of notes
 5. Sort notes by creation date

-At this point the application was totally functional and was capable of:
-- add notes
-- update notes